welchbj/ctf/docs/cryptography.md

 * The Forbidden Attack: Nonce reuse is always bad, but it also allows for authenticity tag forgery for some problem setups.
 This is explored in [this ctf writeup](https://web.archive.org/web/20190117114407/http://blog.redrocket.club/2018/03/27/VolgaCTF-Forbidden/) and [accompanying solve script](https://web.archive.org/web/20200308130642/https://gist.github.com/rugo/c158f595653a469c6461e26a60b787bb).
 * Applications to TLS: [This paper](https://eprint.iacr.org/2016/475.pdf) and [this ctf writeup](https://web.archive.org/web/20190117114407/http://blog.redrocket.club/2018/03/27/VolgaCTF-Forbidden/) explore the weaknesses and implications of nonce-reuse within TLS implementations.

+### Cipher Block Chaining (CBC)

+Along with GCM, considered a secure mode of AES.
+Challenges may involve partially-known IVs, CTs, or PTs.

 ## Hash Length Extension Attacks